ArifNaufalMNazri/Remote-Controlled-Arduino-Arm/README.md

 ## **Final Thoughts**
 This experience has made me learn to think more *critically* and built my *problem-solving skills* and *grit* when it comes to solving issues.
 This project took me a few weeks of building in between my exams.
 Seeing it move around made me feel like a real engineer, having to troubleshoot and fix problems constantly until it finally moved the way I wanted it to.
 It's an experience I won't forget, and something I'll be doing again soon.👍

-If you found this interesting, don't forget to star it as your favourites⭐